When to visit the vet?

 Causes

 A vesicourachal diverticulum can develop if there is a weakness or defect in these layers.
-This can occur due to genetic factors, developmental disorders during embryonic development, or acquired causes such as chronic stress on the bladder wall from excessive pressure or infections.
+This can occur due to genetic factors, developmental disorders during embryonic development, or acquired causes such as chronic strain on the bladder wall from excessive pressure or infections.

 Symptoms